Medial-EarlySign/MR_Wiki/Repositories/Solution details - ETL_process tool/ETL Tutorial/02.Process Pipeline/unit_conversion/config file of unit conversion.md

 Ca	35375	mmol/l	35349		mg/dL	4.01		[2.2, 2.13, 2.3, 1.84, 2.25]
 Ca	35375	mg/dl	26		mg/dL			[9.6, 10.9, 9.8, 10.3, 9.9]
 ```

+In this example, the `Ca` signal with the `mmol/l` unit was given a conversion factor of `4.01`.
+This factor is used to transform the values from `mmol/l` to the target unit of `mg/dL`.
+You can see this in the example values: the original values are around 2, while data from `mg/dL` unit has values around 10.
+For all other signals in the example, the units were consistent and did not require any conversion, so the conversion fields were left blank.

 Full file: